brunseba/tools-vmware-vra-cli/docs/user-guide/authentication.md

 }
 ```

-For more advanced authentication scenarios, see the [API Reference](api-reference.md).
+For more advanced authentication scenarios, see the [CLI Reference](cli-reference.md).